minh994/brainy/memory-bank/systemPatterns.md

 - Implemented via Flutter's ChangeNotifier and Provider package.
 - ViewModels extend BaseViewModel which extends ChangeNotifier.
 - UI components listen to changes in the ViewModel and rebuild when needed.

+### 5. Enum-Based Standardization
+- Using enums for type-safe value selection (e.g., WordStatus)
+- Provides consistent values across the application
+- Simplifies UI logic with enum-driven rendering

+### 6. Filter Pattern
+- Implemented in Dictionary view using status-based filtering
+- Allows for dynamic filtering of data based on selected criteria
+- Combines well with search functionality

 ## Key Components